 Pinduoduo Inc. Sponsored ADR (PDD) Gains But Lags Market: What You Should Know

 Wall Street will be looking for positivity from PDD as it approaches its next earnings report date.
-On that day, PDD is projected to report earnings of $0.15 per share, which would represent year-over-year growth of 250%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $4.01 billion, up 91.63% from the year-ago period.
+The company is expected to report EPS of $0.15, up 250% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $4.01 billion, up 91.63% from the prior-year quarter.

 Investors should also note any recent changes to analyst estimates for PDD.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
-PDD is holding a Zacks Rank of #3 (Hold) right now.
+PDD is currently sporting a Zacks Rank of #3 (Hold).

-Investors should also note PDD's current valuation metrics, including its Forward P/E ratio of 137.75.
-Its industry sports an average Forward P/E of 57.33, so we one might conclude that PDD is trading at a premium comparatively.
+Valuation is also important, so investors should note that PDD has a Forward P/E ratio of 137.73 right now.
+This represents a premium compared to its industry's average Forward P/E of 58.49.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.